More than a million Indian workers to go on strike on Friday

 Trade unions including the All India Trade Unions Congress and Centre of Indian Trade Unions rejected a government appeal on Tuesday to call off the strike, saying it failed to address their demands.

-The government aims to raise 560 billion rupees ($8.35 billion) through privatisation this fiscal year, and shut down some companies.
+The government aims to raise 560 billion rupees ($8.35 billion) through privatization this fiscal year, and shut down some companies.
 Losses at 77 state-run companies exceeded $4 billion in the last fiscal year.

-Tapan Sen, general secretary of the Centre of Trade Unions, said there had not been any "tangible proactive steps" by the government to address union demands such as a rollback of privatisation in sectors like defence and railways, and an increase in minimum wages.
+Tapan Sen, general secretary of the Centre of Trade Unions, said there had not been any "tangible proactive steps" by the government to address union demands such as a rollback of privatization in sectors like defense and railways, and an increase in minimum wages.

 The unions also oppose a government directive to state-run pension funds to put more money into stock markets.